Mundelein College: Libraries

 The original library was housed in room 401 of the Skyscraper building.
 Stocked mainly with donated books, the entire initial library collection was cataloged and shelved in only thirty days.
 The main book donation came from Rev. John Rothensteiner of St. Louis.
 The initial donation consisted of 2,000 volumes; however, he later bequeathed his entire 20,000 volume library to the college.
 This gift was the heart of Mundelein College's rare book collection.

 Mundelein College moved its library in 1934 to the white marble mansion purchased from Albert Mussey Johnson.
 Reading rooms occupied the first two floors of the mansion while the former ballroom on the third floor housed the book stacks.
 The white marble mansion remained the college's library until 1967.
 After the books were removed from the mansion, it took on multiple personalities including a student center, a coffee shop, a speech clinic (after Philomena was razed), and the Religious Studies Center.
 After a 2005 remodeling, the white marble mansion is currently Loyola University Chicago's Piper Hall (see below).

-The crowning jewel in the fast-paced growth of the campus during the 1960s, the Learning Resource Center, built in 1967, became Mundelein College's new library.
-Officially dedicated in 1969, the Learning Resource Center provided Mundelein students with a science and lecture auditorium, 100-seat audiovisual room, faculty and student lounges, seminar rooms, and a rare book room.
+The Learning Resource Center, built in 1967, became Mundelein College's new library.
+It contained a science room, lecture auditorium, 100-seat audiovisual room, faculty and student lounges and seminar rooms.
 Today the Learning Resource Center serves the Loyola University Chicago community as the Sullivan Center for Student Services.